ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 Let's dive right into the first 2 questions.

-According to the WACMDoc, `wasmtime-py` does not currently support running components build with `componentize-py`.
-This is because wasmtime-py does not yet support resources, which components built with `componentize-py` always use, since `componentize-py` unconditionally imports most of the `wasi:cli` world. [↪](https://component-model.bytecodealliance.org/language-support/python.html#running-components-from-python-applications)
+According to the [issue](<(https://github.com/bytecodealliance/wasmtime-py/issues/309)>), `wasmtime-py` does not currently support running components build with `componentize-py`, because `wasmtime-py` does not yet support resources, which components built with `componentize-py` always use, as `componentize-py` unconditionally imports most of the `wasi:cli` world. [↪](https://component-model.bytecodealliance.org/language-support/python.html#running-components-from-python-applications)

 The explanation is simple, but why does `componentize-py` unconditionally import most of the `wasi:cli` world in the first place?